RamanLab/nbfpeg/README.md

 validation.
 Please check the directories for individual details and refer the `S1.pdf` for detailed overview of features.

+All relevant data and features are available at [DATAHUB link](https://datahub.io/karthik1290/nbfpeg-data)

 ### Acknowledgements
 * High Performance Computing Environment, P G Senapathy Centre for Computing Resources, IIT Madras